ThorbenKuck/Just-Another-Framework/README.md

 // Now we run our Script.
 This may throw an
 // ExecutionFailedException if anything
 // goes wrong as we run it.
+Should not
+// happen here tho
 try {
   script.run();
 } catch (ExecutionFailedException e) {